Article written by

 How to Smoke a Joint

 A joint is basically a cannabis cigarette.
-It’s rolled in the same type of paper as cigarettes but doesn’t contain any addictive nicotine.
+It’s rolled in the same type of paper as cigarettes but contains no addictive nicotine.
 You can buy pre-rolled joints or try rolling one at home yourself.
 Rolling and smoking a joint involves the following steps:

 - Break up the cannabis flower using a grinder or by hand.